 For instance, with the exception of severe immediate care required such as an emergency room visit or emergency surgery, South Carolina law requires injured workers to seek care from a physician approved by their employer.
-If you don’t go to a doctor approved by your boss, the cost of medical treatment won’t be covered.
-It’s possible to request a different physician or medical facility if you don’t receive the level of care you want, but it helps to have a Myrtle Beach workers’ compensation attorney work with you on that.
-Our adept legal team is on your side to assist in:
+If you don’t go to a doctor approved by your boss, the cost of medical treatment likely won’t be covered.
+It’s possible to request a different physician or medical facility if you don’t receive the level of care you want, but it could help to have a Myrtle Beach workers’ compensation attorney work with you on that.
+Our legal team is on your side to assist in the following if necessary:

 ● Requesting a doctor change with the South Carolina Workers’ Compensation Commission